 Giving Evidence has thought for a while that it would be better if sectors identified their key unanswered questions, prioritised them, and then systematically worked down the list, corralling the available research resource to answer each important question reliably.
 That is, if we used sector-wide research agendas – rather than answering badly loads of ad hoc monitoring and evaluation questions.

-Giving Evidence is therefore delighted to be working with a funder to explore doing exactly this.
+Giving Evidence was therefore delighted to work with a funder to explore doing exactly this.
 The sector is Industrial Farm Animal Production (think battery chickens and pigs in cages), and the work is funded by a private US-based individual donor with a long history there.
-We are exploring the notion of an initiative which will consult within that sector and beyond, to create and execute a sector-wide research agenda.
+We created and ran an initiative to consult within that sector, to create and execute a sector-wide research agenda.
+The resulting prioritised list of research questions is here.

 The unanswered questions could be of many types: where the intensive animal farming is, how it has arisen, who is doing what about it where, what is effective in what circumstances, ‘basic research’ about animal preferences, how the funding flows, what laws are in place and how /whether/ where they are enforced, etc. That is, the research could be ‘just’ gathering data, and/or it could be evaluating potential fixes.